lenspira/smart-brain/README.md

 # Smart Brain Face Detection App
-This app takes image URLs and uses Clarifai's face recognition API to highlight faces in those images.
+> A face-detection app that takes image URLs and uses Clarifai's face recognition API to highlight faces in those images.
 To use the app, the user must first register.
 The app keeps track of every user's submissions and shows the user's total number of submissions upon successful login.

 ## Features
 * Face detection via image URL